Skip to main content

 • The department must have paid its coverage contribution

-• The employee must have five (5) or more years of continuous fire service with any employer(s) in any of these roles:
+• Current full-time employees must have five (5) or more years of continuous fire service with any employer(s) in any of these roles:

 • Firefighters (including career, part-time, and volunteers)